Skip to content

 In Healthcare

-The benefits of real-time data collection in the public sector don’t stop with public safety out on the streets though.
+The benefits of real-time data collection in the public sector don’t stop with public safety on the streets, though.
 These systems also have powerful benefits elsewhere.
 The healthcare system is another example of how real-time data collection and analytics can benefit the public and the greater good.

-In recent years the number of healthcare consultations and meetings that take place remotely has skyrocketed.
-Nearly three-quarters of all initial meetings with specialists now take place via video conferencing.
+The number of healthcare consultations and meetings conducted remotely has skyrocketed in recent years.
+Nearly three-quarters of all initial meetings with specialists now take place via videoconferencing.
 Rather than having to travel miles to meet with a specialist in a big city, millions of people can now access quality healthcare from their homes.
-It can make a profound difference in the number of people that are willing to get care for things like minor injuries, check-ups, postoperative follow-ups, and some diagnostic visits.
+This can make a profound difference in the number of people willing to get care for things like minor injuries, check-ups, postoperative follow-ups, and some diagnostic visits.

-Other forms of data collection in the healthcare system can also make a real difference in the quality of care that patients receive.
-For instance, hospitals can measure things like patient care outcomes, rates of certain diseases, and quality of care ratings and compare them to demographic data including age, race, and gender to determine weaknesses in the system and strive to make positive changes.
+Other forms of data collection in the healthcare system can also significantly improve the quality of care patients receive.
+For instance, hospitals can measure things like patient care outcomes, rates of certain diseases, and quality of care ratings and compare them to demographic data, including age, race, and gender, to determine weaknesses in the system and strive to make positive changes.

 This data collection also helped to fuel situational awareness in our daily lives during the COVID-19 pandemic.
 The average citizen could follow news updates, listen to data about infection rates and the virus’s proximity to their communities, and compare that to information pertinent to themselves.
 People leaned on increased situational awareness to make informed decisions and opinions about when it was safe to go out again.